blackphoenix42/React_Template/README.md

 - Take a look at the Existing [Issues](https://github.com/blackphoenix/template_repo/issues) or create your own Issues!
 - Check out [CONTRIBUTING.md](./CONTRIBUTING.md)
-- Start contributing to get featured in README.md

 ## 👾 Project Admin